jiehyunjkim/bash-genomics/episodes/05-writing-scripts.md

 Which one you need to use mostly depends on your operating system, as most computers will only have one or the other installed by default.

-Let's say you want to download some data from Ensembl.
-We're going to download a very small tab-delimited file that just tells us what data is available on the Ensembl bacteria server.
+Let's say you want to download some metadata from Ensembl (a repository of assembled genomes, including the human genome).
+We're going to download a small text file that just tells us about the most recent human genome assembly available on the Ensembl server.
 Before we can start our download, we need to know whether we're using `curl` or `wget`.

+First, open up another terminal window (this one will be looking at your own computer).
 To see which program you have, type:

 ```bash
 $ which curl